Early dementia risk factors: Best Strategies to Reduce Dementia Risks

 Manage stress:

 It is widely acknowledged that implementing stress-reduction techniques into your daily routine is a beneficial way to promote optimal brain health.
 Consider integrating mindfulness, meditation, and deep breathing exercises to help shield against stressful situations.
-Emphasising the importance of mental health and wellness can significantly boost overall well-being and aid in reducing the risk of dementia.
+Emphasising the importance of mental health and wellness can significantly boost overall well-being and aid in avoiding the risk of dementia.
 Making a conscious effort to implement these positive actions can lead to long-term health benefits and increased happiness.
 We encourage you to try these effective techniques today to positively impact your overall well-being.

 Stay socially engaged: